dotnet/performance/src/benchmarks/README.md

 ## How to run In Process

-If you want to run the benchmarks in process, without creating a dedicated executable and process-level isolation, please pass `--inProcess` as an extra argument to the app: `dotnet run -c Release -f netcoreapp2.1 -- --inProcess`.
+If you want to run the benchmarks in process, without creating a dedicated executable and process-level isolation, please pass `--inProcess` (or just `-i`) as an extra argument to the app: `dotnet run -c Release -f netcoreapp2.1 -- --inProcess`.
 If you build your own config, please use `config.With(Job.Default.With(InProcessToolchain.Instance))`.
 Please use this option only when you are sure that the benchmarks you want to run have no side effects.

 ## How to compare different Runtimes